Nisanth05/Customer-Churn-Analysis/README.md

  *Churn by Usage Frequency

 The chart indicates a correlation between churn and usage frequency.
-Lower usage frequency is associated with higher churn, especially in the range of 0-500 churned customers.
+Lower usage frequency is associated with higher churn

  *Churn by Gender